Our School Inclusion Lead and SEND coordinator (SENDCO) is Miss Palmer. She can be contacted via the school office on 01442 408964.

 At Micklem, it is our aim to support every child to reach their full potential and to be the best that they can be.
 Every child learns in different ways and, from time to time, may have barriers which prevent them from making the progress which we expect.

 At these times, we will explore different ways to support your child in ensuring that they get the most out of their time at school.
 Your child's class teacher will speak to you if they feel that they need a little more help with some aspects of learning.
 As a school, we have been awarded the 'Inclusion Quality Mark' which means that we have excellent systems in place to ensure that this works effectively and smoothly.

-If you have any questions, please speak to your child's teacher or Mr Maher, the Inclusion coordinator, as they will be happy to discuss the support that your child is receiving.
+If you have any questions, please speak to your child's teacher or Miss Palmer, our Inclusion Lead, as they will be happy to discuss the support that your child is receiving.
 Below is a range of further information which may be useful to you as well as links to some of the external services from which our school may receive support.
-We hope that we would be able to resolve any issues you may have with how we deal with your child's special educational needs.
-However if you continue to be dissatisfied with our SEN provision, please refer to our Complaints Policy for details on how to complain by using the link below.
+We hope that we would be able to resolve any issues you may have with regards to your child's special education needs.
+However if you continue to be dissatisfied with our SEND provision, please refer to our Complaints Policy for details on how to complain by using the link below to our school policies.

-Our equality vision for Micklem Primary School in line with our whole school vision, values and aims is to learn about, promotes and celebrate diversity in our school, local community, national society and world.
-Our equality objectives for 2016-2019 are:
+Our equality vision for Micklem Primary School in line with our whole school vision, values and aims is to learn about, promote and celebrate diversity in our school, local community, national society and world.

 For information about some of the agencies with whom we work, please see the links below:

 As part of the 2014 SEN reforms, Hertfordshire County Council has to provide access to information of what is on offer across the county.
 The purpose of the local offer is to: Provide clear, comprehensive and accessible information about the support and opportunities that are available for all children and young people with SEND aged 0 - 25 and their families.
 Please click here for further information on the Hertfordshire Local Offer.